sneakybikimeh/CS2-Debugger/README.md

 Launch the game, then load the debug.cfg either through a config or by typing in the console the following command: "exec debugger.cfg".

-Your console should play a sound upon config load, otherwise you must have a path issue and the file did not load correctly.
+Your game should play a sound upon config load, otherwise you must have a path issue and the file did not load correctly.

 # Usage